CCMi-FIT/kendrick-modeller/repository/OpenPonk-Modularity.package/OKModuleRelationshipLink.class/README.md

 I am an element representing a link to an source-target relationship element from another diagram.
 I can be used, for example, to modify the element or to create another element which needs to be connected to me in some way.

+I am not only a link to relationship, but I am also a relationship from a source link to target link.